nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The view task command format is invalid.
+The view contact command format is invalid.

   * 1a1.
 ArchDuke shows an error message.